OCA/server-ux/base_tier_validation_forward/readme/DESCRIPTION.rst

 User can then click on Forward instead of Approve.
 A new tier with minor sequence will be created on the reviewer table, and new user will be able to make approval decision.

-**Note:** To enable Forward button in the desired view, you will need some development.

-See `purchase_tier_validation_forward <https://github.com/OCA/purchase-workflow>`_ as an example of implementation.